 It is late Christmas Eve.

-I am sitting on my bed in my chilly bedroom upstairs.
-The only sounds I can hear are the soft Christmas music on my radio and the snow falling on the three frost-framed windows that encircle my bed on two sides.
-The lone source of light, a candle on my dresser next to the radio, dances across the walls and ceiling.
-I can make out the brightness from a streetlight shining on the white snow blanket below as I look out one window and through the falling snow.
-An image of snow drifting against our white picket fence, which is between our swing sets and the neighbors’, is beautifully framed by another window.
-I sit for hours on end, completely engrossed in those images and sounds.
+I am a child, sitting on my bed in my chilly upstairs bedroom in our century-old home.
+The only sounds I hear are soft Christmas music playing on my radio and the gentle hush of snow falling against the three frost-framed windows that wrap around two sides of my bed.
+The room’s lone source of light—a candle on my dresser beside the radio—casts flickering shadows across the walls and ceiling.
+Through one window, I can see the glow of a streetlight illuminating the white blanket of snow below.
+Another window beautifully frames the image of snow drifting against our white picket fence, nestled between our swing sets and the neighbors’.
+I sit for hours, completely absorbed in those sights and sounds.
 I realized that this moment is Heaven.
 “It Is Well With My Soul”.

 That was my tenth Christmas Eve and one of many memories that serve me every Christmas Eve since.